brianAsimba/MachineLearningblog/_posts/2019-10-19-Neural Network Example.md

 comments: true
 published: true
 ---
-This is an example of Neural Networks matha and how backpropagation is done.
-In this example I will be going theough the math of the forward and backpropagation.
+In this blog post, we will go through the fukk process of forward and backpropagation in Neural Networks.
+I will debunk the backpropagation mystery that most have accepted to be a black box.
 After completing the math, I will write code to calculate the same.
 This will be be particularly be helpful for beginners as they can understand what goes on behind the scenes, especially in backpropagation.
-I will add links to these math derivations on where to dig deeper or videos to watch to understand better what I am doing.
+Links will be added to assist those who want to dig deeper or want to have a better understanding.
+The Activation functions that are going to be used are the sigmoid function, Rectified Linear Unit (ReLu) and the Softmax function in the output layer.
+It is important to note that, it is not important to use different activations as in this example.

 <figure>
 <img src="https://brianasimba.github.io/MachineLearningblog/images/Page_1.png" style="display: block; margin: auto;"/>